MonoNeon: Career

 In 2009, Thomas was featured on the GospelChops Bass Sessionz Vol.1 project with Andrew Gouche, Hadrien Feraud, Damian Erskine, Janek Gwizdala, Anthony Nembhard, and Robert "Bubby" Lewis.

 In 2010, Thomas played bass on the Libra Scale album by Grammy Award-winning artist Ne-Yo, and the album Directions by Forest Won with Georgia Anne Muldrow.
 Thomas was featured in the article, "Bass to the Future", in issue 52 of the UK Bass Guitar magazine.

-In 2012, Thomas joined David Fiuczynski and Planet Microjam.
+In 2012, MonoNeon joined David Fiuczynski and Planet Microjam.
 Also in 2012, he released his solo avant-garde album, Down-to-Earth Art as MonoNeon.

-MonoNeon's YouTube bass cover videos of Sonic The Hedgehog Green Hill Zone Theme and the theme song to the Martin Lawrence Show were featured on NoTreble.

 In early 2013, Thomas released an album called Southern Visionary under the pseudonym MonoNeon.
 This album features several microtonal musicians.
 He also released an album entitled Uncle Curtis Answered The Lobster Telephone.

-MonoNeon performed with 2010 Grammy nominee Sheri Jones-Moffett during the Recording Academy Chapter 40th Anniversary Celebration at Levitt Shell.

 MonoNeon teamed up with producer Kriswontwo to release an EP called, WEON.

 July 2014, MonoNeon made his debut performance as the bassist for Screaming Headless Torsos at Jalisco Jazz Festival in Mexico.

+In 2015, MonoNeon began playing bass with Prince and his protégé, Judith Hill.
+Some of the live shows have been at Paisley Park.
+On 11 January 2016, Tidal released the track Ruff Enuff by MonoNeon, only four and a half days after its initial recording.
+The instrumental track features Prince as producer and on keyboards.
+The following day, the track was replaced with a vocal version with lead vocals on vocoder by Adrian Crutchfield.
+When Prince wasn't playing his solo piano shows, he was breaking in a new band at Paisley Park with MonoNeon as his new bassist.

+In 2017, MonoNeon joined Miles Electric Band, a group led by Miles Davis nephew Vince Wilburn Jr. (drummer) and keyboardist Robert Irving III.
+He performed at the Macy's Thanksgiving Day Parade with Kat Graham.

+In 2018, MonoNeon performed at the Billboard Music Awards and on The Ellen DeGeneres Show with Zedd and Maren Morris.